-The best machinery, it was agreed, for bringing together these allies---the doctor, nurse, teacher, housewife, businessman, farmer, worker--- is the local health council or committee on which all groups are represented.
+The best machinery, it was agreed, for bringing together these allies---the doctor, nurse, teacher, housewife, businessman, farmer, worker--is the local health council or committee on which all groups are represented.

-More than 1,200 communities already have such councils in operation, the Committee was told, and more are being added very month.
+More than 1, 200 communities already have such councils in operation, the Committee was told, and more are being added every month.

-In two states, Oklahoma and Texas, the Farmer-Stockman has helped in several hundred communities during the past five years to call attention to ways and means of improving rural health facilities.
-In co-operation with A&M College extension service we have sponsored the Rural Neighborhood Progress Contest, which features community-wide action to tackle all sorts of problems ranging from soil conservation and livestock improvement to religious, educational and other general community problems.
+In two states, Oklahoma and Texas, our publication has helped in several hundred communities during the past five years to call attention to ways and means of improving rural health facilities.
+We have sponsored what we call a Rural Neighborhood Progress Contest, which features community-wide action to tackle all sorts of problems ranging from soil conservation and livestock improvement to religious, educational and other general community problems.
 One of the twenty points given major treatment in this community-wide program is progress in improving the health of the people in the community.

-Some of the projects include water testing; providing sickroom supplies; arranging for nurses' training; Red Cross First Aid training; X-ray and other clinics.
+(Some of the projects: water testing; sickroom supplies; nurse's training; Red Cross First Aid training; X-ray and other clinics.)